DOFLinx/docs/docs/parameters/09_Command_Line_Options.md

 Name for the GAME_COLOUR parameter palette selections.
 Read about the GAME_COLOUR parameter below.

+## PATH_DOF=
+If for some reason you need to force the path to where the appropriate DIrectOutput.dll resides.
+In normal operation this should not be required.

 ## PATH_INI=

 The path to locate INI files in.
 This value can be set as a command line